Gateway Adult Students

 - whose education was delayed or postponed

-- who wants to reenter the workforce, or
+- who want to reenter the workforce, or

-- who wishes to advance her current career?
+- who wish to advance her current career?

 There are several unique advantages to being a Gateway student: